mlandis/phyddle/README.md

 *NOTE:*

-*<b>This private beta version of phyddle is still under development.</b> Although it's tested and stable, much of the documentation and some key features are still missing.
-Most phyddle development occurs on a 64-core Ubuntu server and a 16-core Intel Macbook Pro laptop, so there are also unknown portability/scalability issues to correct.
-Any feedback is appreciated!* michael.landis@wustl.edu
+*<b>This private beta version of phyddle is still under development.</b> It is generally tested and stable with respect to a few use standard cases.
+Much of the documentation and some key features are still missing.
+Most phyddle development occurs on a 16-core Intel Macbook Pro laptop and a 64-core Ubuntu server, so there are also unknown portability/scalability issues to correct.
+Any feedback is appreciated! michael.landis@wustl.edu*

 ## Overview